Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

 {\it Conclusions and future directions.---}We derived fundamental limitations of the Bayesian approach to equilibrium thermometry, which shows a Heisenberg-like quadratic scaling with the number of probes.
-We showed that non-adaptive strategies cannot saturate this bound and, in fact, are limited to shot-noise-like scaling whenever the initial prior is not sharp.
-We also constructed a simple adaptive protocol which can saturate the ultimate bound, thus highlighting the crucial role of adaptivity in quantum thermometry.
-This role is importantly different to the setting of Bayesian quantum phase-estimation protocols~\cite{wiseman2000}, in which the corresponding Heisenberg limit that applies to most general adaptive protocols~\cite{PhysRevLett.124.030501} can be attained by resorting only to measurements being adaptively varied in between the phase-encoding channel uses~\cite{wiseman_adaptive_2009}.
-In contrast, in equilibrium thermometry the form of probe states (Gibbs) and measurement (energy-basis) is fixed, and it is the thermalising channel (i.e.~the probe Hamiltonian) that must be adaptively adjusted for the quadratic scaling indicated by the local approach~\cite{correa2015individual} to become reachable.
+We showed non-adaptive strategies cannot saturate this bound and, are limited to shot-noise-like scaling whenever the initial prior is not sharp.
+We also constructed an adaptive protocol that saturates the ultimate bound, thus highlighting the crucial role of adaptivity in quantum thermometry.
+This is importantly different to Bayesian phase-estimation protocols~\cite{wiseman2000}, where the Heisenberg limit that applies to most general adaptive protocols~\cite{PhysRevLett.124.030501} can be attained by resorting only to measurements being adaptively varied in between the phase-encoding channel uses~\cite{wiseman_adaptive_2009}.
+In contrast, in equilibrium thermometry the form of probe states (Gibbs) and measurement (energy-basis) is fixed, and it is the probe Hamiltonian that must be adaptively adjusted for the quadratic scaling to become reachable.

-While these results were obtained by taking the expected mean square logarithmic error as the precision quantifier, it is important to note that any reasonable error measure leads to the same main conclusions \cite{rubio2020global,Mathias_accompany}.
-The optimal strategy relies on using a highly degenerate two-level system as a probe, as in the local regime~\cite{correa2015individual}.
-Although this is a very idealised Hamiltonian, Hamiltonians that achieve similar sensitive precision have been proposed in the low-temperate regime through a one-dimensional fermionic system~\cite{Marcin2018}, and in an upcoming work we will discuss a Hamiltonian probe reaching quadratic scaling with $n$ based on the Ising model.

-We leave as interesting future work the establishment of similar Bayesian bounds in nonequilibrium thermometry~\cite{Jevtic2015,Cavina2018,Hovhannisyan2021} and critical metrology~\cite{Frerot2018,Rams2018}.
+While here we considered the total number of probes $N$ as our resource, future works could include time as an extra resource.
+This naturally leads to non-equilibrium thermometry, where the probe is measured before reaching thermalisation.
+While considerable progress in this framework has been obtained within the frequentist approach~\cite{Mehboudi_2019,Seah2020,Kiilerich2018,Cavina2018,PhysRevA.91.012331,Rams_2018}, adaptive protocols could be developed following the Bayesian approach pursued here.
+Lastly, exploiting adaptive schemes for other metrological tasks involving criticality and quantum phase transitions~\cite{Frerot2018}, or restrictions such as limited measurement resolution~\cite{Potts2019fundamentallimits,Hovhannisyan2021,PhysRevResearch.2.033394}, can be subject of future work.

 {\it Acknowledgements.---}We gratefully thank J. Rubio and L. A. Correa for fruitful discussions in an early stage of this work.
 M.M. and M.P-L. acknowledge financial support from the Swiss National Science Foundation (NCCR SwissMAP and Ambizione grant PZ00P2-186067).
 J.K. acknowledges the Foundation for Polish Science within the ``Quantum Optical Technologies'' project carried out within the International Research Agendas programme cofinanced by the European Union under the European Regional Development Fund.
 MRJ and JBB acknowledge support by the Independent Research Fund Denmark.